 ‘’Almost every process in the hydrogen production facility is a process which has been utilized extensively in the Oil and Gas industry whether that be water treatment, gas dehydration and compression, oxygen treatment and liquefaction, piping design… etc. the only new aspect for an engineer with a background in oil and gas is the electrolysis process. ‘’ Quote - Mary Snowdon, IO Consulting

 Offshore wind is one key area where the knowledge and technical expertise of oil workers can be used.
 These people are used to operating in rough seas year-round, installing facilities and making sure they work.

 As the size of windfarms increases (Dogger Bank is a great example), so does the number of people needed to build and operate them.
 They also offer long-term work, with a typical project having long engineering & development phases, 2-3 years construction and then 20-25 years of operation.

 Windfarms are also crucial to the success of Hydrogen, being one of the only ways we can generate enough green electricity to power the electrolysers which make hydrogen.

 Carbon capture and storage (CCS)CCS is fairly self-explanatory: taking carbon dioxide out of the air and putting it somewhere safe.

 Large industrial facilities, refineries, power plants etc. are great opportunities to use technology to capture the gas, which is then transported to underground facilities for storage.

-As another process-based industry, engineers from Oil & Gas can find their skills and experience to be highly valued here, with a combination of geology, engineering and chemistry needed.
+As another process-based industry, engineers from Oil and Gas can find their skills and experience to be highly valued here, with a combination of geology, engineering and chemistry needed.

 The oil industry has even helped create the potential for storing CO2, using the empty reservoirs left by depleted oil and gas fields.
 Pilot projects have already demonstrated that the technology works; now it's a case of scaling things up.